mmcg/tsla-grid-sim/tsla-grid.md

 Discarded data points: [(1218, '2018-07-01 06:00:00', '2018-08-21 00:00:00')]
     Data: Region_MIDA.csv
 Discarded data points: [(251, '2018-07-01 05:00:00', '2018-07-11 16:00:00'), (1260, '2018-07-19 18:00:00', '2018-09-10 06:00:00'), (286, '2020-01-12 04:00:00', '2020-01-24 02:00:00')]
-    Data: gridwatch-data/gridwatch-2018-on.csv
-Discarded data points: [(3162, '2021-12-15 03:15:37', '2021-12-26 02:45:37')]
 ```

-Our filtering strategy discarded 11 days of UK data near
+Our filtering strategy originally discarded 11 days of UK
-Christmas 2021 - because the average capacity factors for
+data near Christmas 2021 - because the average capacity factors for
-wind or solar were under 2% for that period and for
+either wind or solar were under 2% for that period and for
 10 days before and after.
 This probably isn't bad data -
 Christmas seems to be problematic for UK renewables.
-Disabling the filtering raises the UK storage estimate
+Disabling the filtering raised the UK storage estimate
+to 30 hours (from 25h with filtering).
+Similarly,
-to 25.4 hours.
-Similarly, `MIDA` goes to 34.1 hours.
+`MIDA` goes to 34.1 hours for 2019+ data.

 We also gave up on 5 files - all in the US Eastern region (these
 had less than a year and a half of data left after filtering
-unusable rows).
+rows without data).
 Notice that `Eastern` and `CentralAndEastern`
 also had outlier estimates for 2018:

 ```